SolvedSphinx126/linearRegression/readme.md

 This program was tested on Ubuntu (WSL) and Windows with Python 3.10

 This program depends on:
-    matplotlib
+    math
     numpy
     pandas

-data.txt is also required to be in the same directory as the source file as shown below:
+boston.txt is also required to be in the same directory as the source file as shown below:

 ```
 BenObryanHW1/
-├── data.txt
+├── boston.txt
 ├── linearRegression.py
 └── readme.md
 ```